Eugenio8mola/GraphPartitioning/sequentialAlgorithms/GreedyGraphGrowingPartitioning/README.md

 ## Greedy Graph Growing Partitioning Algorithm

-<p style="text-align: justify;">The GGP algorithm consists of iteratively generating a set E that gathers half the
+<p style="text-align: justify">The GGP algorithm consists of iteratively generating a set E that gathers half the
 vertices of the graph G in terms of weight.
 This set E is initialized by randomly selecting a vertex in the graph.
 During the execution of the algorithm, the vertices of the graph are divided into three sets: the set E, the set of the vertices adjacent to E, called border of E